 RELATED: Best Golf Grips For Small Hands

-Best Golf Grip for Seniors: JumboMax JMX Ultralite Golf Grips
+Best Jumbo: JumboMax JMX Ultralite

 Through lots of trial and error, we have found that a soft, oversized grip takes a lot of tension and stress out of the joints and reduces both the pain and inflammation over the course of a round of golf.
 The biggest thing that oversized grips help with is grip pressure.
 By reducing grip pressure, the overall wear on the hands is reduced significantly over time.